cisco-ie/ios-xr-grpc-python/README.md

 scp cisco@192.168.1.2:/misc/config/grpc/ems.pem ./
 ```

 - If you are using your own box, change the parameters in the example.py file to have the proper authentication credentials.
 - Run the program

 ```
 python example.py
 ```

-(note if you don't want to use TLS, a client with insecure transport is provided, change the import statement from client.cisco_grpc_client to client.cisco_grpc_client_insecure)
+(note if you don't want to use TLS, don't pass the cred and options)

 To be done
 --